-During 2023, the Company was exposed to DTF due to the fact that it executes its trades on a principal basis (i.e. dealing on own account and/or execution of client orders in its own name).
+During 2024, the Company was exposed to DTF due to the fact that it executed trades on a principal basis.

 Operational risk (other than daily trading flow) is defined as "the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events".
 The main operational risk events include internal fraud, external fraud, employment practices and workplace safety, clients, products, and business practices, business disruption and system failures, damage to physical assets, execution, delivery, and process management.